 By Dan Burden, Director of Innovation and Inspiration

-Photography By Samantha Thomas, Built Environment Manager
+Photography By Samantha Thomas, Built Environment Expert

 Since 1996 I’ve been on the road up to 340 days a year, helping people improve community life by showing them how to see their hometowns through their own eyes and with their own two feet.
 I’ve worked in 3,500 communities across North America and every day I meet folks from all walks of life eager to create a better place for the people they care about the most, their family, friends and neighbors.

 I’ve discovered that all towns possess passionate, purpose-driven achievers, many of whom are well-placed to initiate change: city managers, mayors, council members, business owners, teachers, nurses, firefighters, engineers, retired CEOs of large corporations, investors who manage billions of dollars in capital, and busy moms who find the time to tip over apple carts they feel need tipping.

 These people are each unique, but share the same fire burning in their bellies.
 My job is to empower them to carry out the their community’s vision.
 These are the people stirring the pots that make America work.
 These people stand tall in my mind for their fair and fearless commitment to bringing change.
 They are true leaders: poised, self-confident, and artful.

 “A strong sense of purpose not only boosts your community, but enriches your own life.
 I know it has for me.
 Dan Buettner, the longevity and happiness guru who founded Blue Zones, tells me that my sense of purpose can contribute to me being healthy and living up to an extra 9 years.
 I feel that with every breath I take.”